JoshBirnbaum/distributed-methodology/Grading.md

 - A statement of hourly commitment
 - A statement of commitment to the methodology
-- A journal entry for what you learned over the past iteration.
-(Not what happened or what you did)
+- A journal entry for what you learned over the past iteration and how it relates to your future work.
+(Not just what happened or what you did).

 The fourth part is different depending on whether a student facilitated the retrospective meeting.
 The student who facilitates the meeting may submit